pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication-with-fingerprint.md

-# Authenticate user with fingerprint
+# User authentication with fingerprint

 <!-- toc -->